 \section{Conclusion}

-This paper introduced AgentDrug, a novel approach leveraging LLMs for zero-shot molecular optimization through gradient-guided refinement.
+This paper introduced AgentDrug, a novel approach leveraging LLMs for zero-shot molecular editing through gradient-guided refinement.
 By providing explicit gradient information during the refinement process, AgentDrug enables targeted molecular modifications while maintaining similarity constraints.
-Our comprehensive experiments show that AgentDrug consistently outperforms powerful baselines on both single- and multi-property optimization tasks.
-It is particularly effective for complex multi-property objectives and can balance well with optimization accuracy and molecular similarity.
+Our comprehensive experiments show that AgentDrug consistently outperforms powerful baselines on both single- and multi-property editing tasks.
+It is particularly effective for complex multi-property objectives and can balance well with editing accuracy and molecular similarity.